heiDOK – FAQ

 - scientific works of professors, associate professors and lecturers listed in the current course catalogues of Heidelberg University and Heidelberg University of Education

 - Bachelor thesis, Master's thesis and scientific papers of members and affiliates of Heidelberg University and Heidelberg University of Education.
-For the theses a publication recommendation of the first supervisor is required.
+For the thesis a publication recommendation of the first supervisor is required.

 Heidelberg University Library reserves the right to refuse a publication.